See more articles

 URL canonicalization can have a significant impact on your SEO efforts.

-Nobody wants to end up like consultant Ryan Darani’s ecommerce SEO client and miss out on traffic and sales due to canonicalization issues (and equally, we’d all love to be able to present a win like this to a client!).
+Nobody wants to miss out on traffic and sales due to canonicalization issues – and equally, we’d all love to present a win like consultant Ryan Darani once did:

 So why is URL canonicalization good for SEO?